kroikie/durationslice/README.md

 with the corresponding unit values.

 ## Example
+If you had a duration that was 48 hours and 10 seconds long and you wanted to represent that as days, minutes and seconds.
+You could use the following:

     ds, err := durationslice.Process(time.Duration((48*time.Hour)+(10*time.Second)), "d min s") if err != nil {
 	    print(err.Error())